 Of course, the word military denotes war and combat.
 What gets understandably lost of this concept (after all, the U.S. is still stationed in Afghanistan) is the role of the military in actively building peace (a lá the United Nations SDG #16).
 Perhaps military, in this era which requires extreme cooperation and mutual aid among nations, is a misnomer.
 The job itself is peacekeeping—the worse case scenario is the fight.

 A veteran with 36 years of experience serving the U.S. Marines, General John Castellaw saw his fair share of combat.
 However, he stresses the lessons about peace he learned both from active combat and from more delicate missions to aid civilians, and how we might apply them to the climate threat.
-The following article recounts the roundtable exchange between Central Florida environmentalists and community stakeholders, and General Castellaw’s thoughts on why climate change is a military issue- from a humanitarian as well as an economic standpoint.
+The following article recounts the roundtable exchange between Central Florida environmentalists, community stakeholders, and General Castellaw’s thoughts on why climate change is a military issue.
+They approach this topic from a humanitarian as well as an economic standpoint.

 Photo credit: Unsplash

 Castellaw begins the discussion overseas, in the tenuous climate of Africa.
 David Beasley, head of the United Nations World Food Program, said “We have a ring of fire circling the earth now from the Sahel to South Sudan to Yemen, to Afghanistan, all the way around to Haiti and Central America.”
 This ring is fueled by climate change, the pandemic, and existing conflicts.
 All of these factors contribute to the more than 178 million people who are at risk of starvation, should things continue in their current manner.